aakechin/endChooser/README.md

 * **argparse** - you can install it with: `sudo apt-get install python3-argparse`

 ### Windows
-For use on windows download and install python3.5 from www.python.org/downloads/release/python350/ (remember to check "Add python to PATH")
+For use on windows download and install python3.5 from www.python.org/downloads/release/python-350/ (remember to check "Add python to PATH" during installation)
 If you do not have Visual Studio C++ already installed, download and install it from landinghub.visualstudio.com/visual-cpp-build-tools/
-After that install the followong packages with respective commands in command line:
+After that open command line and install the followong packages with respective commands:
 * **Biopython** - with: `pip install biopython`
 * **argparse** - you can install it with: `pip install argparse`
+* **easygui** - for use of GUI-version: `pip install easygui`

 ### Mac OS
 For use on Mac OS download and install python3.6 from www.python.org/downloads/